Updated June 2023

-The explainer is a useful content form that helps us convey complex topics more simply.
-This tried-and-true journalistic genre is also terrific for top-of-the-funnel B2B or B2C brand journalism, content marketing and sales support.
+The explainer is a useful content form that conveys complex topics simply.
+This tried-and-true journalistic genre is terrific for top-of-the-funnel B2B or B2C brand journalism, content marketing and sales support.

 Here's a helpful example from Quartz writer Tim Fernholz: How to Find the Egregious Double-Counting in Donald Trump's Budget.